aws-samples/serverless-patterns/rekognition-video-tagging/README.md

 <img src="docs/rekognition-video-tagging.png" alt="architecture diagram"/>

 - This pattern is designed to create all services required to run this workflow.
-- The workflow begings with an Amazon S3 bucket.
+- The workflow begins with an Amazon S3 bucket.
 - When an object is created within the S3 bucket, it sends an event to a AWS Lambda function.
 - This Lambda function invokes Amazon Rekognition's StartLabelDetection function, which asynchronously analyses the stored video.
 - Once this task is complete, Rekognition publishes a completion status to the Amazon Simple Notification Service (SNS) topic.